 When you receive a bouquet of fresh roses, preserve their beauty and fragrance by drying the rose petals.
 Dried rose petals are perfect for making potpourri, but they can also be used as dramatic embellishments in card making, as an organic element when pouring your own candles and soap, or even as confetti for weddings and bridal showers.
-There are several ways to dry rose petals, from microwaving them to pressing them between the pages of a book.
-Whatever method you choose, you may be surprised how easy it is to do, and how lovely the results.
+You can also use dried rose petals for tea.

 Video of the Day